anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 main x y = 1;
 ```

-The VampIR input variable names can also be explicitly specified with the `argnames` pragma, e.g., compiling
+The Vamp-IR input variable names can also be explicitly specified with the `argnames` pragma, e.g., compiling

 ```juvix
 {-# argnames: [a, b] #-}